MogliRohitkumar/Asic_Design/README.md

 | LW r13, r11, 2  | I-Type   | 000000000010_01011_010_01101_0000011  | 0x0025A683      |
 | SLL r15, r11, r2  | R-Type   | 0000000_00010_01011_001_01111_0110011  | 0x002597B3      |

+## LAB - 4
+### Objective
+- Using the RISC-V core Verilog netlist and testbench for a functional simulation experiment
+- Plot the waveform in gtkwave

 ### Hardcoded table based on the provided Verilog code

 - In the Verilog code, the opcode varies for each instruction type, and different instructions have distinct func3 values.